-Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an •• Yes • 0 \checkmark No environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the ill make a minimum of sustainable investments a an environmental objective:% chara objec minin Example 2 Environmental/Social (E/S) acteristics and while it does not have as its stive a sustainable investment, it will have a num proportion of% of sustainable tments investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy J with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
-That Regulation with a social objective does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. make a minimum of sustainable investn social objective% nents 🗹 omotes E/S characteristics, but will not make sustainable investments
+Sustainable investment means an investment in an Does Does this financial product have a sustainable investment objective? economic activity that contributes to an •• Yes •0 \checkmark No environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the I make a minimum of sustainable an environmental objective: chara objec minim acteristics and while it does not have as its acteristics and while it does not have as its tive a sustainable investment, it will have a num proportion of% of sustainable tments investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+That Regulation with a social objective does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+I make a minimum of sustainable a social objective% investments motes E/S characteristics, but will not make sustainable investments